radj307/Phone-Touchpad/README.md

 ## Getting Started

 A just-for-fun project!
-I have change the code but I haven't tested it so I don't know if it really works or not, but you can give it a try. 😁
+I have changed the code recently but I haven't tested it so I don't know if it really works or not.
+Give it a try. 😁
 Have fun with discovering the app! 😁

 ### Prerequisites